Tladadweh/Tladadweh/README.md

 # Hi there 👋
-💻 Computer Science Student | Backend Developer
+💻 **Computer Science Student | Backend Developer**
 📍 Based in Palestine | 🌐 Passionate about building scalable systems and solving real-world problems

 ---

 ## 🚀 About Me
 I’m a Computer Science student at **Birzeit University**, passionate about backend engineering, databases, and problem-solving.
-I enjoy designing clean and maintainable code, working on database-driven applications, and building practical solutions.
+Skilled in **C#, ASP.NET Core, Java, JavaFX, SQL Server**, I enjoy designing clean and maintainable code, working on database-driven applications, and building practical solutions using modern software practices.

 ---

 ## 🎓 Education
 - **B.S. in Computer Science** – Birzeit University (Expected 2026)
-- ⚡ Fun fact: I love working on projects that combine creativity with solid engineering principles.
+- ⚡Fun fact: I love working on projects that combine creativity with solid engineering principles.

 ---